 John Glenn High

-Melissa Calabrese thoroughly enjoys spending time with the EMU Bright Futures community at JGHS which allows her to work with JGHS students and families, teachers and staff, college students, and community members.
-She is passionate about promoting healthy communities through positive student development; and she values the opportunity to work with a dynamic team of motivated and creative individuals whom encourage and prepare students to be successful.
-Melissa graduated with an English degree from Rutgers University and earned a M.A. from Eastern Michigan University.
-Some of her professional experiences include working as a New Student College Advisor at Washtenaw Community College and as an EMU GEAR UP Site Director.
-She has facilitated team initiatives, taught nutrition and water conservation, as well as photography to community members through programs such as NJPIRG, AmeriCorps, and the Chai Project.
+Missy Nuyda, EMU Bright Futures Site Coordinator, thoroughly enjoys spending time with the EMU Bright Futures community at JGHS which allows her to work with JGHS students and families, teachers and staff, college students, and community members.
+She is passionate about promoting healthy communities through positive student development, and she values the opportunity to work with a dynamic team of motivated and creative individuals who encourage and prepare students to be successful.
+Missy graduated with an Art History degree from Herron School of Art and Design and earned a M.A. from the University of Michigan in secondary education.
+She has taught and supervised volunteers in Peru, Costa Rica, and Dominica, and she views travel as the greatest educator she’s ever had.
+She is very passionate about the arts and about outdoor adventure, and she wants to introduce Bright Futures high schoolers to these new avenues for interpreting the world.
 She loves having the opportunity to be creative with her students and sincerely appreciates all that she learns from them, too.
-When not at work, Melissa enjoys riding her bike, exploring the woods, getting lost in a book, and spending time with her family.
+When not at work, Melissa enjoys creating jewelry and sculptures, riding her bike, fixing up her car and house, volunteering with animal rescue, and camping/backpacking.

 At John Glenn High School, we strive to offer a positive atmosphere, enriched with supportive staff and community partners, by providing opportunities for high school students to explore, learn, cultivate friendships, and participate in community building and leadership activities.
 We offer a wide variety of activities to students in all grades to help motivate students to greater social and academic achievement while having a ton of fun.
 We also seek to help students transition from middle school to high school, and from high school to beyond graduation.
 We give students opportunities to be leaders, mentors, and community stewards.
 We offer a positive atmosphere, enriched with supportive staff, by providing engaging activities that promote positive self-growth in our students.
 EMU Bright Futures students benefit from many programs including homework help, mentoring, field trips, family events, summer programs, and much more.The program runs Monday through Thursday, directly after school until 4:30 p.m. with an extra thirty minutes of “Our Space” time on most days.
 Programming includes supper, academic time, and a rotating menu of clubs.
 We also offer a six-week summer program that runs Monday through Thursday from mid-June to late July.
 Clubs, every day, students attend a club of their choice.
 Clubs focus on arts, leadership, culture, recreation, and STEM.